java-to-kotlin/book/TOPICS.md

 ## Larger scale gubbins

 Later chapters will build on this core - they will be about more high-level refactorings.

+* Extension functions
+** API design by adding extension functions rather than defining new types (I think this is a big enough topic to be either a long digression or its own chapter).
+** define them for different domains in the app

 * Error handling - checked exceptions to result monad
   - The background of error handling facilities inherited from Java: exceptions.